 Maximum 15 teams from various countries worldwide will be selected for this event.

-Every team will get a standard solar pannel of 50 Watt (peak).
-The winner of the competition is based on a 24 hours run.
+Every team will get a standard solar pannel of 250 Watt (peak).
+Panel can turn with the sun if designed.
+A Peltier element (if used) can be replaced one time, when broken.
+The winner of the competition is based on a 48 hours run.

 We have three other criteria for extra prices: